rmontesleo/flask-todo-sqlite-heroku-app/DOCS/07_DEPLOY_HEROKU.md

 touch Procfile
 ```

-## Edit Procfile to indicate the type of application and what file is the app, in this case is main
+## Edit Procfile to indicate the type of application and what file is the app, in this case is the file app.py
 ```
 web: gunicorn app:app
 ```